 The only key to crack the General Knowledge/Current Affairs section is to keep oneself up to date.
 Besides reading recommended books and journals; read the newspaper daily and watch news and business channels regularly to keep a check on the happenings around the world and across industries.

 Use social media to stay updated.
 Facebook, Twitter, YouTube, etc. are a good means to acquire knowledge, so put your internet bandwidth to a better use

 Install News and GK apps on your smartphone.
 You can brush up your GK on the go.
 GK section in all the BBA entrance exams contains MCQs with four options as answers to choose one from.
 The only way you can crack this is by knowing the right answer.
 So read, read and read more.

 Practice previous year GK question papers to familiarize yourself with the kind of questions asked in this section.

 To strengthen current affairs and general knowledge aspirants must subscribe to the following newspapers and journals:

 |The Indian Express||Financial Express|

 |Business Today||Wall Street Journal|

-Team Proton wishes all of you best luck for BBA Entrance Exams of 2019.
-May you all get into your dream colleges and become successful person in your life.
+Team Proton wishes all of you the best luck for BBA Entrance Exams of 2019.
+May you all get into your dream colleges and become a successful person in your life.